electro7/dot_debian/.i3/lemonbar/README.md

 * Weechat for private messages alert.
 Bitlbee for twitter and chat protocols integration.

-* MPD and ncmpcpp for song info.
+* MPD and mpc for song info.

 * xprop for focus app indicator.